 A desired future for the Belleview Avenue Corridor is articulated through the vision statement and accompanying principles.
 The vision and principles provide context for the recommendations in this plan.
-The vision sets the direction for the future.
+The vision sets a direction for the future that will be achieved incrementally over time.
 The five principles reflect major themes, or areas of focus, for achieving the desired vision, that emerged based on an inventory and analysis of existing conditions and trends in the Corridor and from input by area stakeholders.
+Principles are of equal importance - progress must be made in all five areas to achieve the corridor vision.
 Each of the five guiding principles is supported by a set of goals and policies that articulate more specific directions or desired outcomes, and will be used to guide public and private investment in the Corridor.
 Goals and policies are supported by the location-specific recommendations provided in Chapter 4: Opportunity Areas and Chapter 5: Corridor Enhancements.